 (3) The person, club or organization who is the subject of the proposed resolution for expulsion shall be given an opportunity to be heard at the general meeting before the special resolution is put to a vote.

-All members are in good standing except a member who has failed to pay his current annual membership fee or any other subscription of debt due and owing by him to the Society and he is not in good standing so long as the debt remains unpaid.
+All members are in good standing except a member who has failed to pay their current annual membership fee or any other subscription of debt due and owing by them to the Society and they are not in good standing so long as the debt remains unpaid.

 PART 3 – MEETINGS OF MEMBERS

 General meetings of the Society shall be held at the time and place, in accordance with the Society Act, that the Directors decide.

 Every general meeting, other than an annual general meeting, is an extraordinary general meeting.

 The Directors may, when they think fit, convene an extraordinary general meeting.

 The members may requisition an extraordinary general meeting according to the terms set out in the Society Act.